Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 	- A clear and detailed documentation of everything that happened so that if it ever happens again you'll be ready to handle any form of business contingency planning.

 > 🛑 Through planning and practice is what makes recovery plans successful when disasters occur

+> 🛑 A **fail-safe device** responds by not doing anything to cause harm when the failure occurs.

+> 🛑 A **fail-secure device** responds by making sure the device is using a secure state when a failure occurs.

 ## Backups 📑
 **Media for Backups**